 Whether you’re searching through dry grass or perusing the blue skies, you’ll find all kinds of animals sprinkled throughout these spaces.
 Take a look at some of the most exciting encounters you can look forward to on your Zambia tour:

 Often referred to as the king of the jungle, these often maned marvels in Zambia are known as one of the world’s biggest populations of their kind.
-These prides of felines can often be witnessed on safari excursions, either enjoying the afternoon sun belly-up or stalking their prey (much like the domestic house cat).
+These pride felines can often be witnessed on safari excursions, either enjoying the afternoon sun belly-up or stalking their prey (much like the domestic house cat).

 One example of animal competitors for prey in Zambia is lions and hyenas, as they tend to eat the same animals.
 Hyenas would often steal the victorious spoils of lions, which usually results in a tense and aggressive interaction.